lukesrw/typescript-template/README.md

 ### npm-publish.yml

 If a release is made through the GitHub repository, the package is published to both NPM and GitHub packages.
 Requires the NPM_TOKEN secret to be setup in the repository.

+**Note:** this may have stopped working, only publishing to NPM now

 ---